Grilled Strasburg Pizza Recipe

 - 3 Tbs. olive oil

 The Strasburg pizza, as we know it today, was invented in the 19th century.
-Back then, it served the purpose of testing the temperature of the oven before baking bread.
+Back then, it served the purpose of testing the oven temperature before baking bread.
 To do so, a thinly rolled out piece of bread dough was placed in the oven.
-If it darkened too quickly, then the bread oven was still too warm.
+If it darkened too quickly, then the bread oven was too warm.
 If it took too long, then the bread oven needed more heating.
-It got the name Flammkueche, or “flame cake”, because it was put into the oven when the flames were still burning.
+It got its name Flammkueche, or “flame cake”, because it was put into the oven when the flames were still burning.

-At some point, somebody came up with the idea to put some toppings on this dough before putting it in the oven.
-Bacon and onions were widely available products at the time, and they also could be kept for a long time.
-When and how the sour cream was added is not known.
-Either way, this is the story of the invention of the Strasburg pizza.
+At some point, somebody came up with the bright idea to add toppings to the dough before putting it into the oven.
+Bacon and onions were widely available products at the time with a long shelf life and became the epidemy toppings of the Flammkueche bread.
+At some point, sour cream was thrown into the mix and thus was the invention of the Strasburg pizza.

-The rule “wine from a region goes with food from a region” applies to Alsatian pizza as well.
-Otto recommends a fruity Riesling, because it complements the salty Flammkueche perfectly.
-That way, your Strasburg pizza is even tastier!
+The rule “regional wine goes bests with regional dishes” is one that applies to the Alsatian pizza as well.
+Otto recommends a fruity Riesling because it complements the salty Flammkueche perfectly.
+With this fruity addition, your Strasburg pizza becomes even tastier!